YianXie/Mini-KataGo/README.md

 ### Week 2

-Implemented a basic depth-limited MiniMax algorithm for Go.
+Implemented a basic depth-limited MiniMax algorithm for Go with alpha-beta pruning.
 It checks all possible moves in a given board state and choose the local optimal one by choosing the move that captures the most opponent's stones.

-> No essential new features.
+Also did some minor updates to the board class.

+New features include:

+-   Depth-limited Minimax algorithm with alpha-beta pruning
+-   Auto game-over when there are 2 consecutive passes

 ## File structure